elixir-europe/BioHackathon/README.md

 ## Projects
 ### Project content, plans and materials
-Please use this [BioHackahton GitHub repository](https://github.com/elixir-europe/BioHackathon) and your GitHub project folder to store materials, code, outcomes or anything useful related to the project.
+Please use this [BioHackathon GitHub repository](https://github.com/elixir-europe/BioHackathon) and your GitHub project folder to store materials, code, outcomes or anything useful related to the project.
 * If you want to use your own repository is fine, but then make a note inside your GitHub project folder so people will be able to follow.
-* All project leads should have admin privileges in the BioHackahton GitHub repository.
+* All project leads should have admin privileges in the BioHackathon GitHub repository.
 If you are not yet a collaborator please ask a project lead or Ricardo <arcila@ebi.ac.uk> to add your GitHub username to the repository and give you writing privileges.
 ### New projects
-Though we defined and prioritised a set of projects, following the spirit of the Biohacakthon new ideas and projects are welcome.
+Though we defined and prioritised a set of projects, following the spirit of the BioHackathon new ideas and projects are welcome.
 If you want to move forward a new project please feel free to create a new project folder and project page.
 Please also let the Organising Committee <bh2018paris@elixir-europe.org> know to be able to make the links in the website and include the new projects in the reporting cycle.

 ## Logistics
 ### Participants and accommodation at the venue